-2.11 ROOF CURBS
+2.12 ROOF CURBS

-- A. Materials: Galvanized steel with corrosion-protection coating, watertight gaskets, and factoryinstalled wood nailer; complying with NRCA standards. - 1.
+- A. Roof curbs with vibration isolators are specified in Division 23 Section "Mechanical Vibration and Movement Control." - B. Materials: Galvanized steel with corrosion-protection coating, watertight gaskets, and factoryinstalled wood nailer; complying with NRCA standards. - 1.
 Curb Insulation and Adhesive: Comply with NFPA 90A or NFPA 90B. - a.
 Materials: ASTM C 1071, Type I or II. - b.
 Thickness: 2 inches. - 2.
 Application: Factory applied with adhesive and mechanical fasteners to the internal surface of curb. - a.
 Liner Adhesive: Comply with ASTM C 916, Type I. - b.
 Mechanical Fasteners: Galvanized steel, suitable for adhesive attachment, mechanical attachment, or welding attachment to duct without damaging liner when applied as recommended by manufacturer and without causing leakage in cabinet. - c.
 Liner materials applied in this location shall have air-stream surface coated with a temperature-resistant coating or faced with a plain or coated fibrous mat or fabric depending on service air velocity. - d.
-Liner Adhesive: Comply with ASTM C 916, Type I. - B. Curb Height: 24 inches.
+Liner Adhesive: Comply with ASTM C 916, Type I. - C. Curb Height: 24 inches.